 It integrates:

-- the real financing capacity of the market
+- the real financing capacity of buyers

 - the dynamics of a competitive process